 If the goal of your project is to build a house, you will probably follow a different plan than if you want to research a vaccine for a disease.
 However, both projects need you to be clear about the goal.

-The second step is of course to identify the available resources.
+The third step is, of course, to identify the available resources.
 That is, to answer the question: what do we have to carry out the project?

 And the first and most important thing is to know, identify, assign, recruit or hire the people who will accompany us in the process.
 Without people, there are no projects.
 Without people, projects are meaningless.